 Catastrophic, life-changing injuries can occur in a motorcycle accident.
 Often, no matter how careful you are, if another driver is careless, you could be at risk of severe harm.
-Our team of experienced injury attorneys understand the severity of these accidents and can advocate for you and your loved ones.
+Our team of experienced Montgomery County injury attorneys understand the severity of these accidents and can advocate for you and your loved ones.

-Motorcycle Laws in Pennsylvania
+What are the Motorcycle Laws in Pennsylvania?

 In a lawsuit following a motorcycle wreck, a court will look at the facts to determine who is at fault.
 Bikers must understand the basics of motorcycle law in Pennsylvania to ride safely and increase the chances of compensation in the unfortunate event of a crash.
 There are a few fundamental laws related to operating a motorcycle in Pennsylvania.

 Motorcycle riders under the age of 21 must wear a helmet.
 For motorcyclists over 21 years of age, helmets are not mandatory if the rider has been licensed for two years or has completed an approved safety course.
 Eye protection is always required for all riders, as is a passenger seat and footrest if there are others on board.